 The BBC Shows and Tours website has listed all the guidelines the audience will have to follow this year, including wearing face coverings during the recording and while on site at Elstree.

 Anyone experiencing symptoms of coronavirus are strongly advised not to attend.

 The site reads: “Please do not attend the show if you begin to develop any of the symptoms of coronavirus or if you have come into close contact with someone who has tested positive for coronavirus – and please be aware that the BBC will be supporting the NHS Test and Trace scheme.”

-Strictly Come Dancing will return to BBC One later this year.
+Strictly Come Dancing airs Saturday evenings on BBC One.
 If you’re looking for more to watch, check out our handy TV Guide.